What You Should Know About the TDF (Truvada) Lawsuits

 The AHF (AIDS Healthcare Foundation) filed a lawsuit against Gilead in 2016, claiming Gilead delayed the development and release of TAF to extend the patents on their TDF medications and put profits ahead of patients' health.
 For a decade, the company let patients take the dangerous TDF, when they could have reduced their risk of kidney and bone disease by speeding up the development and release of TAF.
 In 2016, the U.S. District Court for the Northern District of California granted Gilead’s motion to dismiss the case, but AHF has filed a petition for review by the Supreme Court of the United States.
 Other plaintiffs are filing TDF lawsuits in an effort to hold Gilead accountable for its actions.

-If you or a loved one went through treatment with a TDF medication and then experienced serious side effects such as those listed above, you may be eligible to file a TDF lawsuit to recover damages.
+If you live in Missouri or Illinois and you or a loved one went through treatment with a TDF medication and then experienced serious side effects such as those listed above, you may be eligible to file a TDF lawsuit to recover damages.